rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

     @reboot ( /home/Equilibrium/Launcher ftxus MAIN trx/usd 2 1 PAPER & ) > /dev/null 2>&1

+Please be awarew that the exchange, coin, and other parameters **MUST** match the below usage.
+The cronjob will only work properly when it is aligned with a tested working coin.

+You should extensively test your coin first with a virtual console **before** setting up a cronjob.

+## Configuration

+Equilibrium uses the same configuration as Jackrabbit Relay, *with one very import addition*.
+Your configuration must have a webhook item on each API/Secret combination the Equilibrium uses.

+This example is for KuCoin, but applies to *all* exchanges where Equilibrium will be used.
+The Webhook **MUST** be present and point to your IP address/port entry for Jackrabbit Relay.

+    # Spot Market - JackrabbitRelay
+    { "Account":"MAIN","API":"API1","SECRET":"SECRET1","Passphrase":"pw1","RateLimit":"1000","Retry":"3","Webhook":"http://127.0.0.1:7732" }

+    # Spot Market - JackrabbitRelay1
+    { "Account":"MAIN","API":"API2","SECRET":"SECRET2","Passphrase":"pw2","RateLimit":"1000","Retry":"3","Webhook":"http://127.0.0.1:7732" }

+    # Spot Market - JackrabbitRelay2
+    { "Account":"MAIN","API":"API3","SECRET":"SECRET3","Passphrase":"pw3","RateLimit":"1000","Retry":"3","Webhook":"http://127.0.0.1:7732" }

+Equilibrium rotates your API/Secret on **EVERY** call to your exchange.
+You should have *at least* **THREE (3)** API/Secret listings in your exchange configuration that Equilibrium will use.

+Equilibrium does not have to be on the same machine as Relay, but latency and slippage will be a consideration otherwise, not to mention security.

 ## Usage

+    cd /home/Extras/Equilibrium
     ./Launcher ftxus MAIN trx/usd 2 1 PAPER

     This launches Equilibrium.
 The arguments are as follows,